-Spanish is a global language that is experiencing constant, steady growth.
-Spanish is among the world’s top five languages in terms of number of speakers, number of countries where it is official, and geographic extension.
-It is an official language of the United Nations, and a language of reference in international relations.
+Spanish is a global language that is undergoing significant and steady growth.
+It is among the top five languages in the world in terms of number of speakers, the number of countries where it enjoys official status and in geographic extension.
+It is an official language of the United Nations and a language of reference in international relations.

-The latest edition of the Instituto Cervantes yearbook features some figures reflecting the scope of Spanish today.
-With nearly 493 million native speakers, it is the world's second largest mother tongue, ranking third overall: adding together native speakers, those with a more limited knowledge, and students of the Spanish language, the number tops 591 million Spanish speakers.
-Spanish is also the third most widely used language on the internet.
+The latest edition of the Cervantes Institute yearbook provides some data that reflect the magnitude of Spanish today.
+With almost 500 million people, it is the second mother tongue in the world in terms of number of speakers, and the third language in global terms, encompassing native speakers, limited proficiency and learners of Spanish, reaching almost 600 million.
+Spanish is also the third most widely used language on the Internet.

-Aware of its importance, the Ministry of Foreign Affairs, European Union and Cooperation has created the Directorate-General for Spanish around the World, under the aegis of the State Secretariat for Ibero-America and the Caribbean, and Spanish around the World.
-Its purpose is to ensure the consistency of Spain's actions in promoting its language abroad, and optimizing all of the potential that Spanish has to offer on the international scene.
+Aware of its importance, the Ministry for Foreign Affairs, European Union and Cooperation has set up the Directorate General for Spanish Language in the World, under the aegis of the Secretary of State for Ibero-America and the Caribbean and for Spanish around the World.
+Its objective is to ensure the coherence of the State's action in the projection of the language abroad and to optimise the full potential that Spanish offers in the international sphere.

-Among its lines of action, the Directorate-General is tasked with promoting the role of Spanish as a factor contributing to economic growth and international competitiveness; with promoting its expansion in traditional areas and in such fields as communications, science, technology, innovation, and accessibility; and with contributing to greater cohesion within the Spanish-speaking community worldwide.
+Within its lines of action, the Directorate General is responsible for promoting the role of Spanish as a factor in economic growth and international competitiveness; fostering its expansion both in traditional areas and in the fields of communication, science, technology, innovation and accessibility, and contributing to the greater integration of the Spanish-speaking community worldwide.